VeridicalCode/hangman-game/README.md

 ## How Do I Use It?
 Open the page, select a difficulty, and go!

-## Are There Problems With It?
-Button sorting on shorter screens can cause letters at the end of the alphabet to be cut off until earlier letters have been guessed.

 ## Who Made It?
 All local code was written solely by myself, Mars Getsoian.

+## Are There Bugs?
+Button sorting on shorter screens can cause letters at the end of the alphabet to be cut off until earlier letters have been guessed.